PlantEcology/BIOL54210/README.md

 ```

 ## For Spatial Data
-Due to limitations in loading data, you need to run the load_spatial() function to load availble raster and vector data for class.
+Due to limitations in loading data, you need to run the load_spatial() function to load availble vector data for class.
 ```
 load_spatial()         #loads both raster and vector data
 ```